altoiddealer/ad_discordbot/README.md

 -Modify Stable Diffusion payload settings automatically via user configured phrases

--Powerful /image command that includes support for ControlNet and Reactor (face swap)
+-Send your image prompt directly to A1111 with powerful /image command that includes support for ControlNet and Reactor (face swap)

 -Change image models and relavent payload settings via /imgmodel command